eduramiba/moodle-theme-uikit/README.md

 -------
 LESS - Leaner CSS v1.7.4
 Javascript official LESS compiler
-Used to extract variables and evaluate expressions from LESS code in the browser by the customizer
+Used to compile styles from LESS code in the browser in the customizer

 spectrum.colorpicker.js
 --------------------